PrinceWang2018/SEAA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-SEAA provides convenient and rapid splicing efficiency
-    calculation and splicing sites annotation function using next generation sequencing data.
+SEAA provides convenient and rapid splicing efficiency calculation and splicing sites annotation function using next generation sequencing data.
 Aligned .bam files and a processed splicing sites .saf file are needed.
-The task can be finished in several minutes using multicores with the assitance of 'Rsubread'.
+The task can be finished in several minutes  multi-core computing with the assitance of 'Rsubread'.
 Plots of splicing status type and Cumulative Distribution Function (CDF) and annotated vaild splicing efficiency can be exported.

 ## Installation